lcwheeler/jekyll-now/about.md

 ## More Information

-### Outreach activities
+### Outreach and mentorship activities

 Growing up I had several opportunities to interact with professional scientists and learn about the scientific process in an educational environment.
 Those experiences shaped my view of science and inspired me to pursue a scientific career.
 I have engaged in outreach activities periodically since the beginning of my undergraduate education.
 I have a strong interest in continuing my involvement with outreach to the general public, because I believe that science is made stronger when the public is engaged.

-One major problem I have encountered is the ability to both find and share resources for the development of teaching tools.
-Currently, I am working with one of my peers to develop an online repository for sharing teaching resources and ideas.
+I have been fortunate enough to have great mentors throughout all stages of my education.
+They have helped me to develop important skills and given me opportunities for learning that I otherwise would not have had.
+I have done by best to pass along my experiences by mentoring others, including several summer undergraduate students.
+These experiences have been a valuable learning opportunity for me as well and helped me to further appreciate the importance of good mentorship.

 ### Student-driven interdisciplinary science